Get Help for Acute Stress Disorder Online

 Pharmacological Treatment of Acute Stress Disorder

-- Antidepressants: selective serotonin reuptake inhibitors (sertraline, fluoxetine, paroxetine), serotonin and norepinephrine reuptake inhibitors (venlafaxine), and other types.
+- Antidepressants: selective serotonin reuptake inhibitors (sertraline, fluoxetine, paroxetine), serotonin and norepinephrine reuptake inhibitors (venlafaxine), and others.

 - Beta-blockers (propranolol).